-$E_s = 29,000 \text{ ksi.}$ The origin of the XY plane will be located at the lower left-hand corner of the footing.
+$E_s = 29,000 \text{ ksi.}$

+The origin of the XY plane will be located at the lower left-hand corner of the footing.
 Two-foot square elements will be used; thus, the grid system consists of six grid lines (i.e. five elements), two feet apart, in each direction.
 The concentrated load will be applied as four nodal loads (125 kip each).
-The finite element
+The finite element mesh is shown at the end of this example.

-Preparing Input35
+Preparing Input36

-- 1. From the Define menu, select General Info to surface the DESCRIPTION folder. - Input the project information and select ENGLISH units along with the ACI 318-11 code.
+- 1. From the Define menu, select General Info to surface the DESCRIPTION folder. - Input the project information and select ENGLISH units along with the ACI 318-14 code.

-35 All input data entered manually assuming that Load From Template option is not selected in Startup Defaults
+36 All input data entered manually assuming that Load From Template option is not selected in Startup Defaults